googleapis/google-cloud-java/docs/client_retries.md

   // Set your custom Retryable Codes .setRetryableCodes(ImmutableSet.of(StatusCode.Code.DEADLINE_EXCEEDED));
 ```

-The example above is configuring the java-asset library.
-The code snippet above is setting custom
+The code snippet above is setting custom retry configurations for AssetServiceClient's ExportAssets
-retry configurations for AssetServiceClient's ExportAssets RPC.
-It configures the ExportAssets RPC
+RPC.
+It configures the ExportAssets RPC to use the retry settings configured in `customRetrySettings`
-to use the retry settings configured in `customRetrySettings` and sets the retryable codes to be
+and sets the retryable codes to be `DEADLINE_EXCEEDED`.
-`DEADLINE_EXCEEDED`.

 3. Create the Settings for the Client
 ```java